IamLimaEchoEcho/streaming-02-multiple-processes/README.md

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+    This error code occurs when the user tries to perform two inappropriate operations on a database at the same detail and on the same database connection.
+This error code shows that an operation can’t be continued due to encounter with a transaction that uses the same database connection or the transaction that uses a distinct database connection by using a shared cache.

 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock